We watch what they do...

 We monitor every city commission meeting to track whether key officials live up to the voter-friendly values on our biweekly Sarasota CityPAC C.A.R.E.S civics report card.

-Highlights of May 15, 2023 Sarasota City Commission Meeting
+Highlights of September 18, 2023 Sarasota City Commission Meeting